eggheadio-projects/build-an-app-with-the-AWS-cloud-development-kit-notes/03-review-an-aws-cloud-formation-stack-deployed-with-aws-cdk.md

 It's a tool from AWS that allows you to spin up resources effortlessly.
 You write a template (using `YAML` or `json`) and then AWS does the rest.

-Instead of writing `yaml` or `json`, we'll be using `cdk`, and write our code in `typesecript`.
+Instead of writing `yaml` or `json`, we'll be using `cdk`, and write our code in `typescript`.
 Afterward, our code will be transformed into a CloudFormation template and our stack deployed to `aws`.

 To view your current stack got to **AWS Management Console** search for **CloudFormation** and click on **Stacks** in the sidebar on the left.